wchesley/React-Pizza/README.md

 ## To run locally:

-To run on your own machine clone this repository, then, in the root of this repo, run <br>`npm install`<br>After the initial install, there's one further dependency to satify, react-router-dom, this can be installed by <br>`npm install --save react-router-dom`
+To run on your own machine clone this repository, then, in the root of this repo, run <br>`npm install`<br>After the initial install, there are a few other further dependencies to satify,

+* react-router-dom: this can be installed by
+    `npm install --save react-router-dom`
+* firebase: this is installed by
+    `npm install firebase`

 This will satisfy any missing dependencies, once node has installed for this app you can start dev server via `npm start`